Russian attack on Ukraine has shaken roots of international order, says Kishida at joint media briefing with PM Modi | Law-Order

 The joint statement said Modi and Kishida reiterated their call for an ''immediate cessation of violence and noted that there was no other choice but the path of dialogue and diplomacy for resolution of the conflict.''
 While Japan has been severely critical of Russia for its invasion of Ukraine, India has been pitching for resolution of the conflict through dialogue and diplomacy.

-''The prime ministers expressed their serious concern about the ongoing conflict and humanitarian crisis in Ukraine and assessed its broader implications, particularly to the Indo-Pacific region,'' the joint statement issued after the talks said.
+''The prime ministers expressed their serious concern about the ongoing conflict and humanitarian crisis in Ukraine and assessed its broader implications, particularly to the Indo-Pacific region,'' the joint statement said.

 ''They emphasised that the contemporary global order has been built on the UN Charter, international law and respect for sovereignty and territorial integrity of states,'' it said.